cirosantilli/linux-cheat/terminal.md

 Cheat on terminal emulators.

 Terminal emulators are called *emulators*, because they *emulate* machines of the past called terminals which allowed to interface with computers.

 Those machines are now extinct, but their human machine interface legacy lives on through the software incarnations of those machines which we call terminal emulators.

 The exact operation of terminal emulators is not standardized by POSIX (TODO0 check) but rather a de facto standard inherited from an influential terminal (a machine) that was very popular in the past called the VT100.
 We shall therefore describe here VT100 like terminal emulators.

 #control characters

-When most keypresses are entered on the terminal, they simply get printed to the screen, for example `a`, `?` etc.
+When most key presses are entered on the terminal, they simply get printed to the screen, for example `a`, `?` etc.

-Furthermore, those key presses only take effect fater the <enter> key is pressed.
+Furthermore, those key presses only take effect after the <enter> key is pressed.

 However, some input bytes lead the terminal immediate effect on a terminal, even before `<enter>` is pressed to send characters.

 For many of those bytes, the terminal to send certain signals to applications.
 Signals are a well defined ANSI C and POSIX concept, and part of what follows will be clearer if you know about them.
 Signals shall not be discussed here in detail.

 To test the process control jobs, use the helper script: